• Skip to primary navigation

 You must maintain the cold chain until it is finally prepared for food.
 Remember to pack a thermal bag when shopping for fish in warm weather.

-1. Rinse the file in cold water.
-Feel then with your fingers if you feel some bones on the flesh.
+1. Rinse your salmon filet in cold water and pat dry.
+Freeze it for 24 hours minimum.
+Thaw it in the fridge.
+Brush with your fingers on top of the file and remove bones if you feel any.
 Pick the bones out with your fingers or tweezers.

-4. Add some pepper and chopped fresh dill on the surface if you want to.
+1. Add some pepper and chopped fresh dill on the surface if you want to.
+Pepper can be ground somewhat with a mortar and pestle.

-2. After curing wipe away the salt and spices.
-You can rinse it and pat it dry with some paper towel.
+1. After curing, wipe away the salt and spices.
+You can rinse it and pat it dry with a paper towel.
+Slice the flesh thinly without the skin.

 Do you need to freeze your salmon before curing?